NunoSempere/Radamantis/readme.md

 Although it is written in JavaScript/HTML/CSS, Radamantis is not connected to the internet.
 Instead, it interacts with a node.js server which lives on the user's computer.

-Node can be installed from [here](https://nodejs.org/en/download/), and the server can be run like:
+Node can be downloaded [here](https://nodejs.org/en/download/), and the server can be run like:

 ```
 your@Computer:yourFilePath$ node miniserver.js